Turbinlite: Development

-At around this time the new Douglas Havoc then entering limited service as an "intruder" offered an alternative to the Blenheim, also having a considerable performance advantage, and it was decided to conduct experiments with these.

 In September 1940, Sidney Cotton pursued the idea of an airborne searchlight for night-fighters, that he termed "aerial target illumination" (ATI).
-He enlisted the help of William Helmore, and they jointly took out patents on the techniques (GB574970 and GB575093).
+He enlisted the help of William Helmore, and they jointly took out patents on the techniques.
 Helmore, a serving RAF officer, then sponsored the development of what became known as Turbinlite.

+At around this time the Bostons converted to night duties (and known as Havoc) then entering limited service as nightfighters and intruders offered an alternative to the Blenheim, also having a considerable performance advantage, and it was decided to conduct experiments with these.
+The Havoc nightfighter was already fitted with aircraft interception radar.

-The searchlight was developed and built by GEC, and was fitted into the nose of the Havoc behind a flat transparent screen with power for the light coming from heavy lead-acid batteries fitted in the Havoc's bomb bay.
-Battery power for the 135 kW (1,200 Amp) searchlight was sufficient for about two minutes of operation.
+The searchlight, developed and built by GEC, was fitted into the nose of the Havoc behind a flat transparent screen with power for the light coming from heavy lead-acid batteries in the Havoc's bomb bay.
+Battery power for the 135 kW and 1,200 Amp searchlight was sufficient for about two minutes of operation.
 The Havoc's own armament was removed from the nose.

 The radar fitted was the AI Mk.IV, with broad "arrow head" aerials protruding from the both sides of the aircraft nose with additional side-mounted, and upper- and lower-wing mounted, dipoles.
 The modifications were carried out at Burtonwood Aircraft Repair Depot and the resulting aircraft was known as the Havoc I Turbinlite.

-The unarmed Havoc Turbinlite was intended to find the enemy bomber using its RDF equipment and then use the Turbinlite to illuminate the target for the accompanying Hurricanes to find and shoot down.
+The unarmed Havoc Turbinlite was intended to find the enemy bomber using its radar and then use the Turbinlite to illuminate the target for the accompanying Hawker Hurricanes to find and shoot down.

 Service

 Approximately 31 Havoc I Turbinlites were so modified, using the Havoc I or Havoc L.A.M. (long aerial mine), which had themselves originally been Boston II's, before the advent of the Havoc II Turbinlite, of which a further 39 were built, this time as conversions from the Havoc II.

+There was one confirmed Turbinlite intercept and shootdown of a Heinkel He 111 bomber on the night of 30 April 1942, by a 253 Squadron Hurricane and a 1459 Flight Havoc.